astropy/astropy/docs/convolution/kernels.rst

 we speak of an "impulse response function" or for images we call it "point spread function".
-This response function is given for every kernel by a `~astropy.modeling.core.ParametricModel`, which is evaluated on a grid with :func:`~astropy.convolve.utils.discretize_model` to obtain a kernel array, which can be used for discrete convolution with the binned data.
+This response function is given for every kernel by a `~astropy.modeling.core.ParametricModel`, which is evaluated on a grid with :func:`~astropy.convolution.utils.discretize_model` to obtain a kernel array, which can be used for discrete convolution with the binned data.